'They Need Hanging': BLM Radical Sasha Johnson Blasts 'House Negroes'

 She is now promoting the New Black Panther Party UK on social media, although TTIP still lists her as a member of its executive leadership committee.

-Johnson is not, as mentioned previously, officially affiliated with the Black Lives Matter UK organisation, but has frequently appeared at BLM rallies in London and helped to organise protests in Oxford.
+Johnson is not, as mentioned previously, known to be officially affiliated with the Black Lives Matter UK organisation, but has frequently appeared at BLM rallies in London and helped organise the independent Black Lives Matter Oxford group.

 As part of her political platform, the leftist activist has called for the creation of a “race offenders’ register” which would prevent people from being hired if they were found to have committed “microaggressions”.